 EPS from Continuing Operations and Capital Efficiency

 When analyzing a company’s financial health, focusing on EPS from continuing operations provides a clearer view of core profitability.
-This approach helps investors gauge earnings derived from the company’s main business activities, excluding one-time events or discontinued operations.
+This approach enables investors to gauge earnings derived from the company’s core business activities, excluding one-time events or discontinued operations.

 Focusing on Core Operations